-No te preocupes (don’t you worry); when I say you really need to read these excellent books by Latin American authors, I’m not trying to shame you for not having read them yet, I’m trying to excite you at the prospect of reading some truly excellent pieces of writing.
-And no worries if you’re not a fluent Spanish speaker (or reader) — the books covered today hold up perfectly well in translation, a further testament to their quality.
+No te preocupes (don’t you worry); when I say you really need to read these best classic books by Latin American authors, I’m not trying to shame you for not having read them yet, I’m trying to excite you at the prospect of reading some truly outstanding pieces of writing.
+And you don’t have to worry if you’re not a fluent Spanish speaker (or reader) — the books covered in this list hold up perfectly well in translation, a further testament to their quality.
 (And with a nod to the translators, whose task is of course far more involved than simply swapping out languages.)

 If you didn’t read this book in high school or college, you either shirked out on your assignments or you need to find whoever was supposed to be your lit teacher and slap him/her on the back of the head.
 This book is, depending on the page you are on, strange, lyrical, hilarious, chilling, and always compelling.
 It tells the story of the entirety of human history through the story of a small town lost in a mythical forest.
 It also holds just about every emotion a human being is likely to feel between the bookends of birth and death.
 There is lust, violence, love, kindness, madness, and plenty more to spare in this epic novel that cemented Marquez’s Nobel Prize in Literature.